romaintailhurat/pogzops/README.md

 ```

 ops contains a list of operations, envs is a list of Pogues envs (the API).

+You can use `$> poetry run python pogzops\cli.py ls` to get the list of available operations.

 ### Using the lib